kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 disableRoofCheck = false

 [CraftFromChest]
-; Change false to true to enable this section.
+; Section enabled: true|false
 ; This feature allows you to craft from nearby chests when in range. enabled = false
 ; Change false to true to disable this feature when using a Cooking Station. disableCookingStation = false
 ; If in a workbench area, uses it as reference point when scanning for chests. checkFromWorkbench = true
-; This option prevents crafting to pull items from warded areas if the player doesn't have access ; to it. ignorePrivateAreaCheck = false
+; This option prevents crafting from pulling items from warded areas, if the player doesn't have ; access to it. ignorePrivateAreaCheck = false
 ; The range of the chest detection in meters. range = 20
-; The interval in seconds that the feature scans your nearby chests.
-; We recommend not going below 3 seconds. lookupInterval = 3
+; The interval in seconds that the feature scans nearby chests.
+We recommend not going below 3 ; seconds. lookupInterval = 3
 ; Allows the system to use and see contents of carts for crafting.
 Might also allow use of other ; modded containers or vehicles not accessible otherwise.